It's National Voter Registration Day. Do Your Part.

 Various organizations are already doing great work on this front.
 The American Constitution Society runs a program called Constitution in Classroom, in which lawyers and law students visit primary and secondary schools across the country.
 The Constitution Center has various resources available.
 Colleges and universities all had programming.
 Go read the Constitution yourself.
 It’s only 7,591 words.

 Yet just learning about the Constitution is not enough.
 We need to actively participate in our democracy, and that starts with voting.
-We seem to accept less than 60% turnout in our presidential elections, and far lower turnout in state and local elections, as perfectly normal.
+We seem to accept less than 60 percent turnout in our presidential elections and far lower turnout in state and local elections as perfectly normal.
 But the U.S. turnout rate is depressingly low, especially as compared to most other developed countries.

 We can do better.
 We must do better.
 And that starts with registering to vote.
 There is little reason to wait until an election is upon us to exercise our democratic muscles.
-Use National Voter Registration Day to ensure your own registration is up-to-date, and then find a neighbor or friend to encourage as well.
+Use National Voter Registration Day to ensure your own registration is up to date, and then find a neighbor or friend to encourage as well.
 No one should be cut out of the process come Election Day simply because he or she did not register to vote in time.

 National Voter Registration Day is also a good time to reflect upon the success of Oregon and other states in enacting automatic voter registration.
 Under this innovative system, states have the obligation to register voters using information in existing databases, such as the state’s Department of Motor Vehicles.
-Individuals can then “opt-out” of voter registration if they wish.
+Individuals can then “opt out” of voter registration if they wish.
 Oregon found that automatic voter registration increased turnout in the 2016 election significantly.
-Currently ten states and the District of Columbia have adopted automatic voter registration.
+Currently, 10 states and the District of Columbia have adopted automatic voter registration.
 More states should join the mix.

 If we are truly going to sustain our democracy, particularly in these perilous times, then we need a better understanding of the Constitution and its principles.
 We need to foster a society that values robust civic education.
 We desperately need to increase voter turnout and engagement.